hftbattle/documentation/en/interface/params.md

 The parameters set by 1 and 2 methods are passed as is.
 The parameters set as range of values will be automatically expanded in the parameters list and displayed in the parameters table.

 Parameters tuning interface allows you to add several various parameters.
-You may also turn the tuning off by setting a default value (*default value*):
+You may also turn the tuning off by setting a *default value*:

 - Setting up a number of several datasets.
  2 values for a *double_param* and 4 values for *int_param* combines gives you 4 * 2 = 8 combinations.